xmercerweiss/blog-generator/README.md

 # blog-generator
- A Python script which converts a custom markdown into a valid HTML blog entry.
+ A Python script which converts a custom markdown document into a static HTML blog entry.

+ This program is meant to be run locally on your web server in order to generate static HTML content based on a series of mardown documents containing the entry's formatting.
+ It must be provided an HTML template for both your blog index page and each entry's webpage.
+The given markdown document is only converted into the HTML content of the entry itself. (i.e. title, paragraphs, etc.)

  ## Metadata
  Below is a table of tokens which represent metadata within the defined markdown script.